 TOKYO (Reuters) - Asian shares baulked at the starting gate on Friday but remained on track for a weekly gain, while crude oil prices pulled away from this week's 10-month lows.

-TOKYO (Reuters) - Japanese manufacturing activity expanded at the slowest pace in six months in May as export orders slowed, a private survey showed on Tuesday, in a warning sign that global demand may be weakening.
+TOKYO (Reuters) - Japanese manufacturing activity slowed in June as new orders grew at the slowest pace in seven months, a preliminary private survey showed on Friday in a sign of a slight weakening in domestic demand.